abigailStev/cross_correlation/README.md

 ### plot_ccf.py
 Plots the cross-correlation function in one dimension (i.e. for one energy channel).

+### plot_cs.py
+Plots the cross spectrum.
+Only intended for testing purposes.

 ### plot_multi.py
 Plots multiple 1-D cross-correlation functions from different energy channels on one plot.